Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Diabetic peripheral neuropathy

 Peripheral neuropathy is the most common type of neuropathy and is damage to the nerves outside the brain and spinal cord.
 It affects the nerves particularly in the feet and hands and can be motor neuropathy, sensory neuropathy or both.
-Nerves in your feet should be checked during your routine annual diabetes check-up.
+Nerves in your feet should be checked during your routine annual diabetes check-up

-For more information on peripheral neuropathy including treatment and symptoms, go to the NHS website.
+For more information on peripheral neuropathy including treatment and symptoms, go to the NHS website

 Diabetic sensory neuropathy

-Sensory neuropathy is damage to nerves that tell us how things feel, smell and look.
+Sensory neuropathy is damage to the nerves that tell us how things feel, smell and look.
 It affects the nerves that carry messages of touch, temperature, pain and other sensations from the skin, bones and muscles to the brain.
 It mainly affects the nerves in the feet and the legs, but people can also develop this type of neuropathy in their arms and hands.

 Loss of feeling is dangerous because you may not notice minor injuries, for example if you step on something sharp while barefoot or get a blister from badly-fitting shoes.